 What Is Toor Dal

-Toor Dal, also known as split pigeon peas, is a type of lentil that is popular in Indian cuisine.
+Toor Dal, also known as split pigeon peas, is a lentil popular in Indian cuisine.

-It is also called arhar dal, tuvar dal, tuar dal, tuwar dal, tur dal, toovar dal, or peeli (yellow) dal.
+It is also called arhar dal, tuvar dal, tuar dal, tuwar dal, tur dal, toovar dal, or peeli dal (yellow dal).

-Toor Dal is yellow in color and has a slightly nutty flavor.
-It is a versatile ingredient that can be used in a variety of dishes, such as soups, stews, curries, and rice dishes.
+Toor Dal is yellow and has a slightly nutty flavor.
+It is a versatile ingredient used to make various dishes, such as soups, stews, curries, and rice dishes.

-This dal is easily available in almost all Indian grocery stores or online.
+This dal is readily available in almost all Indian grocery stores or online.

 Like other lentils and legumes, this dal stays good for 3-4 months when stored in an airtight container at room temperature.
 To increase its shelf life even further, store the dry dal in the refrigerator.